 In 1992 the Council negotiated a long lease with Oxford Brookes University.
 In 1996 the School of Art, Publishing and Music (Richard Hamilton building) was opened in the old stables, and the Pergamon Press offices were converted into the Helena Kennedy Student Centre.

-Headington Hill Hall now forms the most glamorous part of Oxford Brookes University, and is the home of the School of Social Sciences and Law.
-It also has handsome function rooms, and is the only place in Headington licensed to hold civil wedding ceremonies.
+Headington Hill Hall now forms part of Oxford Brookes University.
+It has handsome function rooms, and is the only place in Headington licensed to hold civil wedding ceremonies.

 Note: Headington Hill Hall should not be confused with Headington Hall, Mrs Bursill’s house in Sandhills.